-- (c) Destination Clubs and Private Vacation Clubs are not permitted by the Town's zoning regulations in Residential Zones R1, R2, and R3.
-Any applicable properties in R1, R2, or R3 holding a valid STR business license as of the effective date of this ordinance shall be grandfathered and included in calculating the license cap, subject to the following conditions: - 1) Residential Business Licenses expire as of December 31st of each year.
+Any applicable properties in R1, R2, or R3 holding a valid STR business license as of the effective date of this ordinance shall be grandfathered and included in calculating the license cap, subject to the following conditions:

+1) Residential Business Licenses expire as of December 31st of each year.
 The license holder has until February 28th of the following year to renew.
+Failure to

-Failure to renew by the close of business on February 28th will result in the expiration of the license. - 2) No late renewals will be permitted for non-conforming use properties, including Destination Clubs and Vacation Clubs. - 3) All grandfathered properties shall remain subject to the requirements of this Chapter as STRs. - (d) Destination Clubs and Private Vacations Clubs are permitted in Zones R2/Commercial, R3/Commercial, RST-1, RST-2, RST-1/R3, R-2(DA), R-3(DA), and RST-2(DA) all subject to the approval of uses prescribed in the Zoning Ordinance and the requirements of this Chapter as STRs. - (e) Nonconforming Use Destination Clubs and Vacation Clubs operating in zones R1, R2, and R3 are nonconforming use.
-As such, licenses involving such clubs are nontransferable.
+- renew by the close of business on February 28th will result in the expiration of the license. - 2) No late renewals will be permitted for non-conforming use properties, including Destination Clubs and Vacation Clubs. - 3) All grandfathered properties shall remain subject to the requirements of this Chapter as STRs. - (d) Destination Clubs and Private Vacations Clubs are permitted in Zones R2/Commercial, R3/Commercial, RST-1, RST-2, RST-1/R3, R-2(DA), R-3(DA), and RST-2(DA) are subject to the approval of uses prescribed in the Zoning Ordinance and the requirements of this Chapter as STRs.

 Sec.
-15-806. - Notice of Rental Residence Rules and Regulations owner or authorized agent shall furnish a copy of the rules and regulations to each rental guest.
+15-806. - Notice of Rental Residence Rules and Regulations

+(a) The Town shall promulgate and distribute Rules and Regulations applicable to the rental of residential property to all property management companies and/or the owners.
+An owner or authorized agent shall furnish a copy of the rules and regulations to each rental guest.
 In addition, the owner (or authorized agent) shall post a copy of the rules and regulations in a visible location within each rental unit.